tjc181/simsphere/GETTINGSTARTED.md

 ./scripts/build.sh
 ```

 6. The compiled software is now available in the _build/bin/_ directory.
-Skip ahead to the last section, _First model run_ .
+Skip ahead to the last section, [First model run](#firstmodelrun).

 ### First model run